-It is also possible to go beyond that.
+In our implementation it is also possible to go beyond that.
 Instead of collapsing all combats and locations, filters can be used to decide which combats or locations were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the developer.
 This is possible because provenance is analyzed from the present to the past.
-This way, combats outcomes are known and can be used to decide if it they are relevant or not.
+This way, combats outcomes are known and can be used to decide if they are relevant or not.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex representing the combat with the enemy.
-However, if the combat was challenging or the player lost, it is interesting to display all actions in it for analysis, allowing the player to identify important facts that influenced the combat outcome.
+However, if the combat was challenging or the player lost, it may be interesting to display all actions for a correct analysis, allowing the player to identify important facts that influenced the combat outcome.

 Currently, Proof Viewer does not provide inference for the user, only the means necessary to infer.
 The game developers will need to create their own inference rules customized to their games, such as clustering sequences of actions and identifying irrelevant sections that can be omitted during the graph visualization.
 Providing a generic inference strategy is a future work.
 To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involves other areas of research [17–21].